SaiPavanKiran/GroceryListApp/README.md

 ---

-## 👨‍💼 Admin App Features (Planned)
+## 👨‍💼 Admin App Features

-The Admin App is under development and will include:
+The Admin App enables:
 - **Grocery Management:** Admins can add new items, update descriptions, or remove outdated items.
-- **Customer Support:** Admins can address user queries, ensuring user satisfaction.
+(Limited to fewer than 100 items currently)
-- **Reporting & Maintenance:** Admins can report app issues to the owner, manage data, and perform app maintenance.
+- **Reporting & Maintenance:** Admins can report app issues to the owner and perform app maintenance.

 The **Owner** holds complete rights to add/remove admins and manage app configurations.